gsarjeant/tkr/README.md

     * `tkr/storage`
     * `tkr/templates`

-There are example configurations for other common scenarios in the [examples](./examples) directory.

-* Apache VPS, subdomain (e.g. `https://tkr.your-domain.com`): [examples/apache/vps/root](./examples/apache/vps/subdomain)
-* Apache VPS, subfolder (e.g. `https://your-domain.com/tkr`): [examples/apache/vps/subfolder](./examples/apache/vps/subfolder)
-* Nginx VPS, subdomain (e.g. `https://tkr.your-domain.com`): [examples/nginx/root](./examples/nginx/subfolder)
-* Nginx VPS, subfolder (e.g. `https://your-domain.com/tkr`): [examples/nginx/subfolder](./examples/nginx/subfolder)

 ### Docker compose

-The example directories contain docker-compose.yml files for the different configurations.
+The [docker](./docker) directory contains docker-compose.yml files and web server configs for some different server configurations.
+For simplicity, these do not use SSL.

 To run tkr locally on your machine, copy the docker-compose file you're interested in to `tkr/` and run `docker compose up`.

 ## Storage